mechmotum/mechmotum.github.io/content/czi-sympy-wrapup.rst

 symbolic form ( [BasuMandal2007]_, [Meijaard2007]_).
 Including a model of a human rider with muscle activation increases its complexity even further.
-This model is made up of hundreds of thousands of arithmetic and transcendental operations, making it a challenging system to differentiate and evaluate.
+This model is made up of hundreds of thousands of arithmetic and transcendental operations, making it a challenging system to differentiate and evaluate efficiently.
 We want SymPy to be able to handle models of this and more complexity with ease.
 To test SymPy's ability to correctly derive, differentiate, and evaluate the bicycle-rider's governing equations we choose to formulate and solve an optimal control problem via direct collocation.
-The bicycle-rider optimal control problem would test SymPy's limits.
+We beleived that the bicycle-rider optimal control problem would test SymPy's limits, forcing us to make significant improvements to SymPy.
 To do this, we worked on numerous areas in SymPy and downstream packages to reach this goal.
-The work herein was primarily done by Timo Steinstra, Jan Heinen, Sam Brockie, and Jason Moore.

 .. _SymPy: https://www.sympy.org